 - Dubai International Financial Centre Courts (DIFC)

-- Member Chartered Institute of Arbitrators (CIArb)
+- Fellow Member of the Chartered Institute of Arbitrators (CIArb)

 - Associate Member Hong Kong Institute of Arbitrators (HKIArb)